apwiggins/wwsetup/README.md

 ### Start

-Run the first script to download and install the NASA worldwind server software version 1.5.1.
+Run the first script to download and install the NASA WorldWind Server software version 1.5.1.
 OpenJDK7 will be used as the JVM to run the service.
-- ./postinstall-14.04-WorldWindServer.sh
+- ./postinstall-14.04-WorldWindServer.sh OR
+- ./postinstall-14.04-WorldWindServer2.0.sh (for WorldWindServer version 2.0.0)

 Run the second script to download and install the Blue Marble geo-data maps
 - ./postinstall-14.04-WorldWindServer-bluemarble.sh